Provo, Utah: Local companies

 Provo has more than 100 restaurants (with over 60 in the downtown area) and a couple of shopping centers.
 The Shops At Riverwoods and Provo Towne Centre, both shopping malls, operate in Provo.
 Several small shops, music venues, and boutiques have popped up downtown, along Center Street and University Avenue.
 Downtown has also begun to host "gallery strolls" every first Friday of the month that features local artists.
 There are many dining establishments in and around downtown Provo.

 Five Provo companies are listed on Inc.com's Inc. 5000 list of the fastest-growing private companies in the United States.
 The largest, DieCuts With a View, is ranked number 1403 and has revenues of $26.2 million.
 Other companies on the list are VitalSmarts (ranked 4109, with $41.4 million in revenue), and Connect Public Relations (ranked 3694, with $6.1 million in revenue).
 The global recreation and entertainment company Ryze Trampoline Parks, with locations throughout Asia, Europe and the U.S., is headquartered in Provo.

 Novell, the dominant personal computer networking company from the mid-1980s through the mid-1990s, was headquartered in Provo and occupied several buildings at the height of its success.
 It was eventually acquired by The Attachmate Group and then by Micro Focus, which still maintains facilities there.

-The Food & Care Coalition is a local organization providing services to the homeless and low-income citizens of Provo and Utah Counties.
-They also provide volunteer opportunities.
+The Food & Care Coalition is a local organization providing services to the homeless and low-income citizens of Provo and Utah counties.
+It also provides volunteer opportunities.